c-gohlke/OnClickCoin/README.md

 npm install
 ```

 Replace the .env file with your credentials.
-The current values, being public on github are obviously compromised.
+The values below, being public on github, are obviously compromised.
-The account specified in the .env file will be the one used to deploy the contract if the client does not have a web3 provider, so you are advised to not hold any mainnet tokens on that account.
+The account specified in the .env file will be the one used to deploy the contract if the client does not have a web3 provider, so you are advised to hold no mainnet tokens on that account.
 ```
 INFURA_API_KEY=eb949230c4d64a3c8e951a64a1c3b20b
 ADDRESS=0x8244Df0ACF6d2Dac25699A4F21E54f561C54Ed69
 PRIVATE_KEY=220B66D89BEFC1CC3B8C1049A694A838B42A1F53CA8081F6C99F9CA4BD5FCBF5
 ```
-If the client has a web3 provider (i.e. the [Metamask](https://metamask.io/) extention), the client's credentials will be used to sign the transaction
+If the client has a web3 provider (e.g the [Metamask](https://metamask.io/) extention), the client's credentials will be used to sign the transaction.

 Run the server, then visit http://localhost:3000/
 ```